 Follow these steps to ensure your branding is consistent across every step of the customer journey.

-Include your business name and logo prominently on ads, and display a clear brand promise.
+Include your business name and logo prominently on these ads, and display a clear brand promise.
 To entice the buyer, use customer-centric messaging that aligns with your brand’s voice and style.

 Potential customers will likely research your company online to learn more once they’ve heard about you.
 You’ll want to maintain a consistent design—including color palette, set of fonts, imagery, and logos—across all digital channels, including your website, blog, and social media.